USS Wasp (CV-18): 1968–1970

 The carrier began a three-week shakedown cruise on 16 March, but returned to her home port on 3 April and began preparing for an eastern Atlantic deployment.
 Wasp reached Lisbon on 25 May 1970 and dropped anchor in the Tagus River.
 A week later, the carrier got underway to participate in NATO Exercise Night Patrol with units from Canada, the Netherlands, Portugal, the United Kingdom, and West Germany.
 On 8 June, Wasp proceeded to Rota, Spain, to embark a group of midshipmen for a cruise to Copenhagen.
 During exercises in Scandinavian waters, the carrier was shadowed by Soviet naval craft and aircraft.
 The ship departed Copenhagen on 26 June, and three days later, crossed the Arctic Circle.

 On 13 July 1970, Wasp arrived at Hamburg, Germany, and enjoyed the warmest welcome received in any port of the cruise.
 A Visitors' Day was held, and over 15,000 Germans were recorded as visitors to the carrier.
-After calls at Edinburgh and Glasgow, Scotland, Wasp got underway on 10 August for operating areas in the Norwegian Sea.
+After calls at Edinburgh and Glasgow, Scotland, Wasp got underway on 10 August for operating areas in the Norwegian Sea, as well as a port call in Oslo.
 The carrier anchored near Plymouth on 28 August, and two days later, sailed for her home port.
 Wasp returned to Quonset Point on 8 September and remained there through 11 October, when she got underway to offload ammunition at Earle, prior to a period of restricted availability at the Boston Naval Shipyard beginning on 15 October.
 The work ended on 14 December; after reloading ammunition at Earle, Wasp returned to Quonset Point on 19 December to finish out 1970.